 - Metal Gear Solid 2: Sons of Liberty had Snake being framed as an ecoterrorist by the Patriots via the destruction of an oil tanker, with the entire world believing Snake to be dead in the aftermath.
 When Metal Gear Solid 4: Guns of the Patriots comes around, quite a few of Snake's old friends and allies (Col. Campbell, Naomi, Mei Ling, Meryl, etc.) are well aware that Snake is still alive and that he didn't do it.

 - Shrek ended with Happily Ever After, but the sequels seemed devoted to putting it off.
 Shrek 2 revealed there was an actual Prince Charming that was supposed to break the curse on Fiona, and that her royal parents were still around; after the lovers' honeymoon they're forced to meet her parents, causing another go-round of problems regarding Shrek's self-esteem.
 Amusing new characters as well as ones who got expanded roles (i.e. Gingy the gingerbread man) helped mitigate this for audiences, to the point that it was the highest-grossing film in the series.
 It all wore thin in Shrek the Third as Shrek now had to get out of being king to return to the swamp, and the loose end of 2 involving Prince Charming's fate was picked up.
-The fourth and final film (Shrek Forever After) resorted to It's a Wonderful Plot.
+The fourth film (Shrek Forever After) resorted to It's a Wonderful Plot.
 Yet somehow still ended up being better than the movie that came before it.
 It's too early to tell what the upcoming fifth film will do.

 - Hot Wheels Battle Force 5 initially looked like it was a continuation of Hot Wheels Acceleracers, but it turns out the Vert Wheeler portrayed in this series is completely separate from the original character, leaving one story still unresolved while this one has just pulled a Sequel Hook.